benchmark-solutions/methadone/README.markdown

     });

 That's it!
-Methadone.js does the heavy lifting for you.
+Annotated.js does the heavy lifting for you.

 ### Mixins ###

-Methadone.js supports mixins via the mixin function - analagous to Ruby mixins.
+Annotated.js supports mixins via the mixin function - analagous to Ruby mixins.

-    methadone(function() {
+    annotated(function() {

         Class: Org.App.Cat = function() {
             Mixin: Org.App.Animal;